RTippin/janus-client/README.md

 - You may access the video room plugin through the core `Janus` class/facade, or dependency injection of the core `VideoRoom` class.
 - All videoroom methods will return the plugin response from janus directly.
 It is up to you to check the arrays for the data you need.
 - Each method completes a full cycle (connect, attach, message, disconnect).
-If you with to use many commands in one cycle, you may
+If you with to use many commands in one cycle:
+  - Call to `Janus::videoRoom()->withoutDisconnect()` before any methods are called.
+  - When your methods have completed, you must manually force disconnect, `Janus::videoRoom()->disconnect(true)`.

 **Using Facade**
 ```php